 Such details, in particular the dates, matter in sexual harassment and employment discrimination cases because of the statute of limitations that apply to such claims.
 Here, the plaintiff brought her lawsuit under the New York State and New York City Human Rights Laws.
 Both laws require a plaintiff to bring an employment discrimination claim “within three years after the alleged unlawful discriminatory practice or act of discriminatory conduct” occurred.

 In other words, if you suffered an act of workplace discrimination in October 2016, you would have until October 2019 to bring a claim based on that act under the NYSHRL or NYCHRL.
 In the Mejia case, the First Department noted the only specific incident detailed by the plaintiff occurred in 2009, but this was more than three years before the plaintiff filed her lawsuit, which meant her claim was barred by the limitations period.

 Speak with a New York City Sexual Harassment Lawyer Today

 Workplace harassment is generally not a one-time affair.
 Many employees sustain weeks, months, and even years of abuse before taking action.
 But as explained above, the law does impose a time limit for you to take action.

 So if you are a victim of harassment, it is a good idea to keep detailed written notes of every incident that occurs, taking special note of the dates and times.
 This can prove invaluable later as you work with a qualified New York City employment attorney to build a potential case against your employer.

 Of course, you should never hesitate to contact a lawyer if you have any questions or concerns about your rights in the workplace.
 The Nisar Law Group, P.C. assists clients throughout New York City who have suffered due to sexual harassment.
-Call us today to schedule a free initial consultation.
+Call us today to schedule an initial consultation.